pandorabots-admin/docs/pages/building-bots-tutorial.md

 The **Deploy Page**, accessible via the _Deploy_ link under each individual bot name displayed on the left nav, lists a variety of _Integrations_.
 Integrations provide an easy method for deploying your bot to popular third party platforms and channels like Facebook Messenger and the Web.
 Supported Integrations are determined by a variety of factors including, but not limited to, technical feasibility, ecosystem demand, and platform partner relationships.
 If you wish to see support added for a channel that is not currently available, please email us at support@pandorabots.com and we'd be happy to consider your request.

 Pandorabots also provides a RESTful API, meaning developer users can integrate their chatbot into any application.
-Please refer to the API REFERENCE section for a list of [API Endpoints](/api-endpoints.md), [SDKs](/sdks.md), and more.
-You may locate your _Application ID _\(_"App ID"_\), which is the same as your username, and your _User Key_, by clicking on the "API Keys" button next to the "Custom Application" integration.
+Please refer to the API REFERENCE section for a list of [API Endpoints](/dox/api-endpoints/), [SDKs](/dox/sdks/), and more.
+You may locate your _Application ID_ \(_"App ID"_\), which is the same as your username, and your _User Key_, by clicking on the "API Keys" button next to the "Custom Application" integration.

 _Note: A number of features on the Deployment Page require entry of a valid credit card to access.
-Your card will only be billed for usage that isn't covered by the _[_Free Tier_](/faq.md#pricing)_, which provides for unlimited Sandbox usage and up to 1,000 interactions / month. _
+Your card will only be billed for usage that isn't covered by the [Free Tier](/faq.md#pricing), which provides for unlimited Sandbox usage and up to 1,000 interactions / month._

 #### The Internal Bot Directory